 Article ID: 2843748 - View products that this article applies to.

-The Windows Azure SQL Database Data Collector collects diagnostic information.
-This information is useful in troubleshooting a broad class of issues that involve databases that are hosted on Windows Azure SQL Database.
+The Microsoft Azure SQL Database Data Collector collects diagnostic information.
+This information is useful in troubleshooting a broad class of issues that involve databases that are hosted on Microsoft Azure SQL Database.

 Prerequisite softwareThere are different prerequisites to run diagnostic packages, depending on the operating system of the computer from which the diagnostic package is executed.
 The diagnostic tool will automatically check your computer for these prerequisites and then start if the prerequisites are installed.
 If the prerequisites are not available on the computer, you are prompted to install them.

 This collector requires Windows PowerShell 2.0.
 If you try to run the collector from a computer on which PowerShell is not installed, or if the version of PowerShell that is installed is earlier than PowerShell 2.0, you are prompted to install PowerShell 2.0.